phil-lavin/Wordpress-Twitter-Blog/README.md

 ### Fixes ###

 * URL encode the params passed to the bitly REST API.
 One of them is a URL... duh
-* Changed all references to twitter IDs to their _str brothers.
+* Changed all references of twitter IDs to their _str brothers.
 This avoids floating point numbers being converted to standard form when stringified
 * Set the comment time to be the tweet time, not the current time.
 This seems to make more sense
 * Forcefully set the IP and user agent after the comment has been added, else it'll be that of the user who triggers the auto fetcher job
-* Forcefully mark comments as not approved post insert to avoid them being marked as spam by anti-spam plugins
+* Forcefully mark comments as not approved, post insert, to avoid them being marked as spam by anti-spam plugins
 * Pass count param (200) to statuses/mentions else it'll get the last 20 tweets from the mentions
 * When updating tb_last_tweet_checked, remember what we updated it to else it'll be an invalid value when multiple tweets are being processed
 * When updating tb_last_tweet_blog_post_checked, remember what we updated it to else it'll be an invalid value when multiple tweets are being processed